apparatus/fuge-config/README.md

 <service2 settings>:
   .
   .
+include:
+  - <docker-compose-file>
 ```

 Settings are provided at a global and per service level.
-Generally any global settings may be overridden at the container / service level.
+Generally, any global settings may be overridden at the container / service level.
 Global settings are applied to all containers.

+You may optionally include a list of docker-compose formatted files through the use of the include setting.
+Fuge supports V1, V2 and V3 docker-compose syntax.

 ## Examples
 A simple example is provided below: